Best 9mm Pistols [2024]: Ranked by Size and Use

 Coming in as my top pick for the range, I’d have to include the H&K VP9.
 H&K released their very first striker-fired pistol back in 1970, and it was a complete flop.
 So, maybe that’s why it took them 40+ years to release one that’s actually worth it.
 And that gun happened to be the H&K VP9.

-This gun comes in two primary models: the VP9 and VP9-B (the latter of which has the “American-style” push-button magazine release.
+This gun comes in two primary models: the VP9 and VP9-B (the latter of which has the “American-style” push-button magazine release).
+I decided to try the VP9-B out when I heard about its ergonomic design and impressive performance.

 H&K VP9 Pros and Cons